Filippo Bonanni: Conchology

 Bonanni created the earliest practical illustrated guide for shell collectors, Recreatione dell'occhio e della mente (1681).
 The two-volume guide was the first treatise devoted entirely to molluscs and included numerous engravings.
 Bonanni's work is significant for his careful attempts to precisely describe shell morphology.
-Unfortunately, due to the printing and engraving process, the spirals shown on the shells were reversed from dextral to sinistral, a mirror image problem that later books avoided.
+Due to the printing and engraving process, the spirals shown on the shells were reversed from dextral to sinistral, a mirror image problem that later books avoided.
 Zoological taxonomies of the time were based on visual characteristics, and Bonanni paid special attention to both form and color, and showed details (sometimes fanciful) of the creatures inside the shells.
 Although his work predated the adoption of Linnaeus' system of binomial nomenclature (genus + species), Bonanni laid the foundation for the new discipline of conchology.
 Several later Linnaean names were based on Bonanni's work, including the name of the class Bivalvia, which he introduced.